More about: 10 Best Things To Do In Triana In Seville

 After the reconquest, the subsequent arrival of the Spaniards in America and the Lisbon earthquake, everything changed suddenly.

-The baroque aspect gave way to the mixture of Mudejar and Gothic that we can appreciate today and the men returning from the colonies.
+The Baroque aspect gave way to the mixture of Mudejar and Gothic that we can appreciate today and the men returning from the colonies.

 If you travel to Seville at the end of July you can enjoy its main event: the Novena to Señora Santa Ana.
 A tip: a few meters from the temple is De Triana, a store with clothes, accessories and objects linked to this traditional neighborhood.